 Additionally, the Act established a Residents’ Bill of Rights where Medicare pays for most of the resident’s care.
-The Law also changed the survey, licensing, and certification process conducted by Medicare at all licensed facilities.
+The Law also changed Medicare’s survey, licensing, and certification process at all licensed facilities.

 The Law states that at least once every fifteen months, the nursing facility will undergo scheduled surveys, unannounced investigations, and resident interviews at irregular intervals to identify any citation or violation of federal and state rules and regulations.